Characters in Xenosaga.

 - Improbable Age: She's the head of an extremely prestigious and cutting-edge research group belonging to the largest company in the galaxy while in her early twenties.
 And the average lifespan of humans in this universe is hundreds of years.
 Probably justified in that Wilhelm needed her close so that he could keep track of her and make sure that she was in the right spot at the right time.
 This was mostly accomplished by Kevin hand-picking her to be his Number Two, and then committing his Thanatos Gambit, leaving her as his successor by default.

-- It's All About Me: Hoo boy, she has a big one.
-A little over halfway through Episode III, there's a universe-threatening danger going on.
+- It's All About Me: A little over halfway through Episode III, there's a universe-threatening danger going on.
 Shion wants to find her boyfriend very very badly.
-It takes a beat down from all of her friends and Allen's "World of Cardboard" Speech to snap out of it.
+It takes a beat down from all of her friends and Allen's "No More Holding Back" Speech to snap out of it.

 - Magitek: Shion's special attacks apparently use an "Ether Circuit."

 - Meganekko: For the first game only.
 Plus, he explains that she has perfect eyesight, and only uses the glasses to collect and analyze visual data in Episode III.